ACTIVITIES OF DR BINDU MENON FOUNDATION

 The app also contains all the information about epilepsy, first aid, video and posters related to epilepsy.
 The App is a free app and is available in 3 languages; English, Hindi and Telugu.

 Dr. Bindu Menon said that in this era of modern technology with smart phone availability with all the patients, it is mandatory that we incorporate the technology for the use of the health care.
 Most patients lag behind in their job for lack of confidence.
 In short this app will make the epilepsy patient confident and help in managing his own disease with their treating physician.

-3) TELE AWARENESS PROGRAMME.
-A novel awareness initiative for epilepsy and stroke was launched on 12th February.
-A toll free number 18001020237 can be dialed and important information about stroke and epilepsy can be listened.
+5) TELE AWARENESS PROGRAMME.
+A novel awareness initiative for epilepsy, stroke and migraine has been launched.
+A toll free number 18008916977 can be dialed and important information can be listened.

 This initiative is first time in the country for health awareness.